 Adidas’ sustainability efforts

 In 2015, Adidas teamed up with Parley for the Oceans to create a shoe that incorporated yarn made from recovered ocean plastic and illegal deep-sea fishing gillnets.
 They unveiled a prototype at the 2015 “Oceans.
 Climate.
 Life.” talks hosted by the United Nations.

-Since then, the Adidas x Parley collection has grown to 103 items of men’s and women’s athletic clothing, and Adidas has increased its sustainability efforts.
+Since then, the Adidas x Parley collection has grown to 103 items and Adidas has increased its sustainability efforts.
 In 2016, Adidas cut out 70 million plastics bags by switching to paper in its stores.
-Last year, it manufactured five million pairs of Parley shoes and plans to increase that number to 11 million in 2019.
+It manufactured five million pairs of Parley shoes in 2018 and is shooting for 11 million in 2019.
 It has also set some aggressive sustainability goals, along with some rather vague ones.

 Adidas’s notable sustainability goals:

 - Switch to 100% recycled polyester in every product “where a solution exists” by 2024.

 - Expand supply chain for Parley Ocean Plastic.

 - 100% sustainable cotton by 2018 (Adidas ranked 4th on the Better Cotton Initative’s Better Cotton Leaderboard in 2018 after using 90% Better Cotton.)